v-vitale/Tensor-Networks/README.md

 # Tensor-Networks
-Collection of codes with Tensors Networks.
+Collection of codes with Tensors Networks. (work in progress)

+Author: Vittorio Vitale

 Needed:
 - TensorOperations